 FUN FACT:

-With a few exceptions, our primary schools are public.
-And they are free.
-Also, they offer a variety of activities and in the national program, we have skiing and swimming.
-This means that when you’re 7-10 years old, you’ll go to a ski center (or to a seaside/local pool) where you’ll be taught how to swim or ski.
+Also, they offer a variety of sports activities, and in the national program, we have skiing and swimming.
+This means that when you’re 7-10 years old, you’ll go to a ski center (or to a seaside/local swimming pool) where you’ll be taught how to swim or ski.

-But – it’s highly possible you’ll know how to do both already.
-Because our parents had the same program, that’s why.
-So basically, a lot of us learn how to ski before we learn how to walk properly. 🙂
+So basically, a lot of us learn how to ski before we learn how to walk properly. 🎿

-Even though we don’t have enormous ski resorts with hundreds of kilometers of ski slopes, there are quite a few of them and if you’re interested in how it feels like speeding down the “world cup” slopes, you can definitely try that in Kranjska Gora or Mariborsko Pohorje.
+Even though we don’t have enormous ski resorts with hundreds of kilometers of ski slopes, there are quite a few of them, and if you’re interested in how it feels like speeding down the “World Cup” slopes, you can definitely try that in Kranjska Gora or Mariborsko Pohorje.

-Vogel is usually the most charming (with a lot of natural snow and stunning views over the Bohinj Lake), Krvavec is really close to Ljubljana, there’s a smaller ski resort at Bled so you can enjoy the lake views while on the ski slopes and Rogla has tons of other things to do besides skiing.
+Vogel is usually the most charming (with a lot of natural snow and stunning views over the Bohinj Lake), Krvavec is really close to Ljubljana, there’s a smaller ski resort at Bled so you can enjoy the lake views while on the ski slopes, and Rogla has tons of other things to do besides skiing.
 And these are not all of them!

-While the majority will enjoy “regular ski slopes”, adrenaline junkies can opt for freeride skiing.
-With the Alps within the reach, there’s no shortage of “fresh white pow” and Slovenia is a true paradise for freeriders!
+With the Alps within reach, there’s no shortage of “fresh white pow,” and Slovenia is a true paradise for this!

 8. HIKING / MOUNTAINEERING